Earnings Outlook For Independent Bank - Benzinga

 Past Earnings Performance

-Last quarter the company beat EPS by $0.53, which was followed by a 4.53% increase in the share price the next day.
+Last quarter the company missed EPS by $0.07, which was followed by a 0.45% drop in the share price the next day.

 Here's a look at Independent Bank's past performance and the resulting price change: